-Hugh Acheson is the chef/partner of the Athens, Ga restaurants; 5&10, The National the Atlanta restaurant Empire State South, the Savannah, Ga restaurant The Florence, and the Atlanta coffee shop Spiller Park Coffee.
+Hugh Acheson is the chef/partner of the Athens, GA restaurants, 5&10 and The National, Atlanta restaurant Empire State South and Atlanta coffee shops Spiller Park Coffee.
 Born and raised in Ottawa, Canada, he started cooking at a young age and decided to make it his career after taking a very long time to realize that academics weren’t his thing.

 At 15, he began working in restaurants after school.
 Acheson's experience includes working under Chef Rob MacDonald at the renowned Henri Burger restaurant in Ottawa, and in San Francisco as the chef de cuisine with Chef Mike Fennelly at Mecca, and later as opening sous chef with famed Chef Gary Danko at his namesake restaurant, where he found a love of the simple, pure and disciplined.

 Taking these experiences, Hugh developed a style of his own forging together the beauty of the South with the flavors of Europe and opening the critically acclaimed Athens, Ga restaurant 5&10 in March of 2000.

 In 2007, Acheson opened The National with fellow chef Peter Dale.
 Adding to his list of dining establishments, Hugh opened Atlanta based restaurant, Empire State South.
 In the summer of 2014, Hugh brought The Florence to Savannah, and most recently has opened Spiller Park Coffee in Atlanta.